-All new freshman and transfer students are required to attend an Academic Orientation Program (AOP).
-Freshmen who enter Fall Semester attend a one and one-half day AOP session in the summer.
-Transfer students who enter Fall Semester attend a one-day session in the summer.
-Freshman and transfer students who enter Spring or Summer Semester attend a one-day AOP session immediately preceding the first day of classes for that semester.
+As a condition of enrollment, all new freshman and transfer students are required to attend an Academic Orientation Program (AOP).
+Domestic freshmen who enter fall semester attend a one and one-half day AOP session in the summer.
+Domestic transfer students who enter fall semester attend a one-day session in the summer.
+International freshmen and transfer students who enter fall semester attend a mandatory week-long orientation program prior to the start of classes as well as an extended orientation during the fall semester.
+All freshman and transfer students who enter spring or summer semester attend a one-day AOP session immediately preceding the first day of classes for that semester.

-Prior to attending the Academic Orientation Program, students will take one or more placement tests using the Web.
-Students will receive instructions for taking these tests, as well as information about academics, housing, and campus life prior to their scheduled AOP session.
-During AOP, students will see faculty and staff members from the college of their declared major preference or major, meet with academic advisers, receive additional information concerning their transfer credit evaluations (transfer students only), receive assistance in preparing class schedules, and enroll for classes.
+Prior to attending the Academic Orientation Program, students take one or more placement tests via the web.
+Students receive instructions for taking these tests, as well as information about academics, housing, and campus life prior to and during their scheduled AOP session.
+Students meet with faculty and staff members from the college of their declared major preference or major, meet with academic advisors, receive additional information concerning their transfer credit evaluations (transfer students only), receive assistance in preparing class schedules, enroll for classes, and learn about resources and services available at MSU during AOP.

 Freshman and transfer students are required to register for the Academic Orientation Program online at www.admissions.msu.edu/aop/signup.asp.
-Instructions are included in the initial student admission packet.
-Students who do not register for the Academic Orientation Program will have their admission to the University cancelled.
+Students who do not register for and attend the Academic Orientation Program will have their admission to the university cancelled.